ac-tuwien/pymhlib/README.md

 - **subsetvec_solution.py**:
     A more specific solution class `SubsetVectorSolution` for problems in which solutions are subsets of a larger set.
-The set is realized by an efficient numpy array which is split into two parts, the one with the included elements and the one with the remaining elements.
+The set is realized by an efficient numpy array which is split into two parts, the one with the included elements in sorted order and the one with the remaining elements.
 - **permutation_solution.py**:
     A more specific solution class `PermutationSolution` for problems in which solutions are permutations of a set of elements.